floweredscarf/su25/labs/lab21/index.md

 | [Merge Sort](https://youtu.be/JJrAzmJcMh0)     | $$\Theta(N \log N)$$ | $$\Theta(N \log N)$$ | Yes     | Not usually.
 Typical implementations are not, and making it in-place is terribly complicated. | An optimized sort called "Timsort" is used by Java for arrays of reference types. |
 | [Quicksort](https://www.youtube.com/watch?v=7cjXkEW1STY&t=1h24m55s)      | $$\Theta(N \log N)$$ | $$\Theta(N^2)$$      | Depends | Most implementations use log(N) additional space for the recursive stack frames | Stability and runtime depend on partitioning strategy; three-way partition quicksort is stable.
 If all elements are equal, then the runtime using three-way partition quicksort is $$\Theta(N)$$.
 Used by Java for arrays of primitive types.
 Fastest in practice. |

+{: .info}
-> You may have noticed that there seems to be a lower bound on how fast our sorting algorithms can go.
+>You may have noticed that there seems to be a lower bound on how fast our sorting algorithms can go.
 For *comparison* based sorts, we can prove the best we can do is $$O(N\log(N))$$.
 You can watch a very brief video explanation [here](https://www.youtube.com/watch?v=j4Lmzhs6r-Y&list=PLNF4Mv5EsHj4QLTEw3uz42vJGKblD9usL&index=3) at timestamp 11:42.
-You can also read a more in-depth [proof](https://www.cs.cmu.edu/~avrim/451f11/lectures/lect0913.pdf), if you're into that kind of thing.
-Tomorrow, we'll learn about *counting* sorts, which can do even better when we're able to use them.
+You can also read a more in-depth [proof](https://www.cs.cmu.edu/~avrim/451f11/lectures/lect0913.pdf).
+In the next lab, we'll learn about *counting* sorts, which can do even better when we're able to use them.

-### Deliverables
+## Deliverables

 To get credit for this lab:
 - Complete the following classes:
     - `HeapSort.java`
     - `MergeSort.java`
     - `QuickSort.java`